 \section{Assumptions and threat model}

-We assume a public machine learning system that is backed by an auxiliary measure of stake.
-Stake may be derived from an online data sharing marketplace, a shared reputation score among competing agencies or auxiliary information on a social network.

-Like federated learning, Biscotti assumes that users are willing to collaborate on building ML models among each other, but are unwilling to directly share their data when doing so~\cite{McMahan:2017}.
-Each peer has a private, locally-held training data set that matches the learning goal of the global model, but each peer's dataset has sufficient utility to increase performance of the global model.
+Like federated learning, Biscotti assumes a public machine learning system which peers can join/leave anytime.
+Biscotti assumes that users are willing to collaborate on building ML models, but are unwilling to directly share their data when doing so~\cite{McMahan:2017}.
+This need for collaboration arises because a model trained only on an individual peer's data would exhibit poor performance, but a model trained by all participants will have near-optimal performance.